Sij-Agentic/scoutAgent/README.md

 - `Dockerfile` — multi-stage build for the container image.
 - `requirements-docker.txt` — pinned dependencies for container builds.
 - `start_services.sh`, `start_mcp_servers.sh`, `run_workflow.sh` — utilities for local debugging (optional for Cloud Run).
-- `test_cloudrun.py` — simple client to submit a job and poll status.
+- `test_cloudrun.py` — simple client to submit a job and print the progress URL and final output (no status polling).
 - `outputs/` — sample request and example output (to be added separately).

 ### Prerequisites